charlesliucn/awesome-end2end-speech-recognition/README.md

 # Awesome End-to-End Speech Recognition
+(Still Updating)

-This repository contains a curated list of End-to-End speech recognition, including papers, codes and other materials.
+This repository contains a curated list of End-to-End speech recognition, including papers, codes, toolkits and other materials.

 ## Table of Contents
 ### [1.
 Papers](#Papers)